open-alchemy/OpenAlchemyEditor/web/README.md

 Events:

 - `editorComponentOnInit`: The editor component has started initialization.
+- `editorComponentSeedLoaded`: The seed has been loaded into the editor, includes the value of the seed.
-- `editorComponentValueChange`: The spec in the editor has changed, includes the value it has changed to.
+- `editorComponentValueChange`: The spec in the editor has been changed by the user, includes the value it has changed to.

 Input: